-Annabel Abbs is a writer of fiction and nonfiction.
+Annabel Abbs is a multi-award-winning writer of fiction and nonfiction, published internationally in 30 languages.
 She grew up in Wales and Sussex, with stints in Dorset, Bristol and Hereford.
 Daughter of academic and poet, Peter Abbs, she has a degree in English Literature from the University of East Anglia and a Masters from the University of Kingston.
 She lives with her family in London and Sussex, and is a Fellow of the Brown Foundation.

 Annabel’s debut novel, The Joyce Girl, won the 2015 Impress Prize for New Writing and the 2015 Spotlight First Novel Award, and was longlisted for the 2015 Caledonia Novel Award, the 2015 Bath Novel Award and the 2016 Waverton Good Read Award.
 It was a Reader Pick in The Guardian 2016 and was one of ten books selected for presentation at the 2017 Berlin Film Festival.
+In 2022 it was shortlisted for the Grand Prix de Lecteurs.
 Published across the world, Annabel discussed The Joyce Girl on BBC Radio 4’s Soul Music.
 It is currently being adapted for the stage.

 Her second novel, Frieda: The Originial Lady Chatterley, was a Times Book of the Month, then a Times Book of the Year 2018 and one of five novels selected for presentation to film directors at the 2017 Frankfurt Book Fair.
 Frieda has been translated into six languages.
 Annabel spoke about Frieda on BBC Woman’s Hour.